sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-sharepoint-agents.md

 ### Set up pay-as-you-go billing for SharePoint agents

 After setting up an Azure resource group for SharePoint agents, you can set up pay-as-you-go billing for SharePoint agents in the Microsoft 365 admin center.
-Here is how:
+Here's how:

-1. Go to the Microsoft 365 admin center, Org settings, and then pay-as-you-go services (formerly Syntex).
+1. Go to the Microsoft 365 admin center, Org settings, and then pay-as-you-go services (formerly Microsoft Syntex).
 1. Under Billing, select agents in SharePoint.
 1. Select the Azure subscription and resource group that you want to use.
 Then select the region where you want the agents in SharePoint resource to be created.
 1. Accept the pay-as-you-go billing terms of service.